AlexxNica/closure-compiler-npm/README.md

 - Input files should not be specified via build tools when passing an array of option flags.
 Instead, you should use compilation flags as you would, directly.

 Some shells (Windows, in particular) try to do an expansion on globs rather than passing the string on to the compiler.
-It is necessary to quote certain arguments to prevent this:
+To prevent this, you should quote certain arguments like so:

 ```js
   {